 If you’ve got an old Hi-Fi or sound system with an AUX input, this project is for you.
-Try balenaSound, a starter project to quickly and easily add Bluetooth to an old Hi-Fi, speakers, or any other audio device using only a Raspberry Pi!
+Try balenaSound, a starter project to quickly and easily add Bluetooth, Airplay and Spotify Connect and multi-room capability to an old Hi-Fi, speakers, or any other audio device using only a Raspberry Pi!

 Before you start

 A lot of people have older and probably still great, high-quality audio systems that no longer get used, simply because they’re inconvenient.
 We’ve decided to address that with this very simple project we're calling balenaSound.
-We will show you how to build your own Bluetooth audio receiver which connects to the auxiliary(AUX) input of any audio device to give it modern streaming functionality.
-You’ll then be able to stream music to your audio setup from your phone, tablet, or laptop.
+We will show you how to build your own audio receiver which connects to the auxiliary(AUX) input of any audio device to give it modern streaming functionality.
+You’ll then be able to stream music to your audio setup from your phone, tablet, or laptop using Bluetooth, Airplay, or Spotify Connect.

 All you need is a Raspberry Pi and a little bit of time.
-We’ve done all the hard work by configuring Bluetooth and setting everything up in a repeatable format to get you up and running with minimal effort.
+We’ve done all the hard work by configuring Bluetooth & the other services, and setting everything up in a repeatable format to get you up and running with minimal effort.
 It’s the perfect introduction if you’ve never tried a project like this before.

 - An SD Card (we always recommend SanDisk Extreme Pro SD cards)